lwheinsberg/dbGaPCheckup/vignettes/dbGaPCheckup_vignette.md

 #> Warning: Expected 2 pieces.
 Missing pieces filled with `NA` in 1 rows [1].
 #> Expected 2 pieces.
 Missing pieces filled with `NA` in 1 rows [1].
 #> # A tibble: 15 × 3
 #>    Function            Status Message
 #>    <chr>               <chr>  <chr>
-#>  1 field_check         Passed Passed: required fields VARNAME, VARDESC, UNITS, and VALUES present in t…
+#>  1 field_check         Passed Passed: required fields VARNAME, VARDESC, UNITS, and VALUES present in the data dictionary.
-#>  2 pkg_field_check     Passed Passed: package-level required fields TYPE, MIN, and MAX present in the …
+#>  2 pkg_field_check     Passed Passed: package-level required fields TYPE, MIN, and MAX present in the data dictionary.
-#>  3 dimension_check     Passed Passed: the variable count matches between the data dictionary and the d…
+#>  3 dimension_check     Passed Passed: the variable count matches between the data dictionary and the data.
-#>  4 name_check          Passed Passed: the variable names match between the data dictionary and the dat…
+#>  4 name_check          Passed Passed: the variable names match between the data dictionary and the data.
 #>  5 id_check            Passed Passed: All ID variable checks passed.
 #>  6 row_check           Passed Passed: no blank or duplicate rows detected.
 #>  7 NA_check            Passed Passed: no NA values detected in data set.
-#>  8 type_check          Passed Passed: All TYPE entries found are accepted by dbGaP per submission inst…
+#>  8 type_check          Passed Passed: All TYPE entries found are accepted by dbGaP per submission instructions.
 #>  9 values_check        Failed ERROR: at least one VALUES check flagged potentials issues.
-See Informat…
+See Information for more details.
-#> 10 integer_check       Failed ERROR: some variables listed as TYPE integer do not appear to be integer…
+#> 10 integer_check       Failed ERROR: some variables listed as TYPE integer do not appear to be integers.
-#> 11 decimal_check       Failed ERROR: some variables listed as TYPE decimal do not appear to be decimal…
+#> 11 decimal_check       Failed ERROR: some variables listed as TYPE decimal do not appear to be decimals.
 #> 12 misc_format_check   Failed ERROR: at least one check failed.
 #> 13 description_check   Failed ERROR: missing and duplicate descriptions found in data dictionary.
 #> 14 minmax_check        Failed ERROR: some variables have values outside of the MIN to MAX range.
 #> 15 missing_value_check Failed ERROR: some variables have non-encoded missing value codes.
 #> --------------------
 #> values_check: Failed
 #> ERROR: at least one VALUES check flagged potentials issues.
 See Information for more details.
 #> $values_check.Info
-#>    column_name values.check            vname                   type
+#>    column_name values.check            vname                   type                                                problematic_description
-#> 4      VALUES3        FALSE         CUFFSIZE integer, encoded value
+#> 4      VALUES3        FALSE         CUFFSIZE integer, encoded value                                                          2 means large
-#> 6       VALUES        FALSE              HTN integer, encoded value
+#> 6       VALUES        FALSE              HTN integer, encoded value                                                         0 indicates no
-#> 7       VALUES        FALSE PERCEIVED_HEALTH integer, encoded value
+#> 7       VALUES        FALSE PERCEIVED_HEALTH integer, encoded value Between 1 and 10 with higher values indicating better perceived health
-#> 9      VALUES5        FALSE               28 integer, encoded value
+#> 9      VALUES5        FALSE               28 integer, encoded value                                                       5 = a great deal
-#> 10     VALUES4        FALSE               28 integer, encoded value
+#> 10     VALUES4        FALSE               28 integer, encoded value                                                        4 = quite a bit
-#> 12     VALUES2        FALSE               16 integer, encoded value
+#> 12     VALUES2        FALSE               16 integer, encoded value                                                              1 =medium
-#> 14      VALUES        FALSE           RESIST integer, encoded value
+#> 14      VALUES        FALSE           RESIST integer, encoded value                                                                   <NA>
-#> 15      VALUES        FALSE        SAMPLE_ID                integer
+#> 15      VALUES        FALSE        SAMPLE_ID                integer                                                    -9999=missing value
-#> 16      VALUES        FALSE              SEX                integer
+#> 16      VALUES        FALSE              SEX                integer                                                                 0=male
-#>                                                   problematic_description
-#> 4                                                           2 means large
-#> 6                                                          0 indicates no
-#> 7  Between 1 and 10 with higher values indicating better perceived health
-#> 9                                                        5 = a great deal
-#> 10                                                        4 = quite a bit
-#> 12                                                              1 =medium
-#> 14                                                                   <NA>
-#> 15                                                    -9999=missing value
-#> 16                                                                 0=male
 #>                                                                         check
 #> 4                  Check 1: Is an equals sign present for all values columns?
 #> 6                  Check 1: Is an equals sign present for all values columns?